vcameron1/Metapop_ms/manuscript/manuscript.md

 - Occurence data
 - Pseudo absences (weights)
 - Characteristics of the data set
-- Model projects intensity (density)
+- Model projects intensity (density & suitability proxy)
 - Projections of the breeding range at equilibrium

 *The model was designed using expert knowledge on habitat and climatic niche characteristics and identified a temperature threshold that interacts with elevation*